ch4tml/image-search-abstraction-layer/README.md

 ## Author

 Built by [ch4tml](https://github.com/ch4tml/).
-Started on 5th February 2016 and finished on xx February 2016.
+Started on 5th February 2016 and finished on 10th February 2016.